-This was my first introduction to the whole concept of well stocked aide stations.
+This was my first introduction to the whole concept of well-stocked aid stations.
 Coming from the triathlon and running side – you’ve typically only got water/Gatorade and maybe a few gels.
 On an Ironman run course you do get a bit more variety, but not really the time to enjoy it all.
-This first aide station was well stocked with everything from freshly made peanut butter and jelly sandwiches to muffins and watermelon:
+This first aid station was well stocked with everything from freshly made peanut butter and jelly sandwiches to muffins and watermelon:

 The course then left the bike path and started to head out towards some of the more rural areas that are nestled up against the Cascade mountains.
 Despite being back on roads, there were really very few cars to worry about:

 Some of you may be wondering what technology I used on the ride.
 The group organizing the race had uploaded the route to a site (RideWithGPS), where I could then download the ride file to my Edge 800.
 This enabled the Edge 800 to provide turn-by-turn directions for the route, though admittedly I never really needed it because the course was so mind-bogglingly well marked.
 But it was nice to just get a glance of upcoming turns or elevation profiles.
 For example, since elevation info was included I was able to see just how long a hill would last: